 Gateway uses its soft dollar benefits to service all of its client accounts.
-These benefits are not allocated proportionally to the soft dollar credits the Gateway Fund generates.
+These benefits are not allocated proportionally to the accounts that generate soft dollar credits. \ e.

-e.
 Describe the types of products and services you or any of your related persons acquired with client brokerage commissions (or markups or markdowns) within your last fiscal year.